 Kid Rock: Larry Philpot, Eminem: DOD News Features, Wikimedia Commons

 It's no surprise that Macomb County's biggest superstars, Eminem and Kid Rock, have a lot in common.
-Both are angry white men.
+Both are angry white men who love rap.
 But while there are a lot of things the two could probably find common ground on politically, there's one thing they definitely don't: President Donald Trump.

 Eminem blasted the president with a blistering freestyle